Cyndra-project/cyndra/CONTRIBUTING.md

 cargo run --manifest-path ../../../Cargo.toml --bin cargo-cyndra -- deploy
 ```

-Test if the deploy is working:
+Test if the deployment is working:

 ```bash
 # the Host header should match the Host from the deploy output